 What is the real Thanksgiving story?

-I know you can see that the basis of what we believe can get put into our view of history.
-You may have thought about Thanksgiving as a religious holiday where we are to give thanks to God.
-In addition, you may have grown up celebrating a “Friendsgiving” where the focus was to thank friends and family.
-Regardless, it is important to know as much as you can about this holiday, keeping in mind that each historical resource has a biased of some kind.
+I know you can see that the basis of what we believe can affect our view of history.
+You may have thought about Thanksgiving as a religious holiday where we give thanks to God.
+In addition, you may have grown up celebrating a “Friendsgiving” where the focus was on thanking friends and family.
+Regardless, it is important to know as much as you can about this holiday, keeping in mind that each historical resource has a bias of some kind.

 As I researched more, I also came across this post from the History channel.
-It was by reading this article that I realized a connection between Thanksgiving and a Nursery Rhyme.
+Reading this article, I realized a connection between Thanksgiving and a Nursery Rhyme.

 What Thanksgiving and a Nursery Rhyme have in common

-After writing the novel: Northwood: A Tale of New England. where she shares about an annual Thanksgiving celebration, she lobbies state and federal officials to make Thanksgiving a national day.
-She believed that the holiday would unite the North and the South amid the Civil War.
+After writing the novel, Northwood: A Tale of New England, she shares about an annual Thanksgiving celebration, and lobbies state and federal officials to make Thanksgiving a national day.
+She believed the holiday would unite the North and the South amid the Civil War.
 By 1854, more than 30 states and territories had a Thanksgiving celebration on the books.
-Then in September of 1863, she wrote a letter to President Abraham Lincoln himself.
+Then, in September 1863, she wrote a letter to President Abraham Lincoln.
 This letter, along with the lives lost and the victory claimed in the Battle of Gettysburg, prompted President Lincoln to make the proclamation.
 Thanksgiving would become a REAL holiday celebrated by all Americans.

 Mother of Thanksgiving, Mother Goose, and Mother Nature